 The Bonds are dated the date of delivery and mature on the dates and in the amounts set forth therein and in the Series Certificate.
-Interest on the Bonds is payable on February 15 and August 15 in each year, (each an "Interest Payment Date") commencing August 15, 2017, until final maturity thereof, at the interest rates set forth in the Series Certificate.
+Interest on the Bonds is payable on February 1 and August 1 in each year, (each an "Interest Payment Date") commencing February 1, 2019, until final maturity or redemption thereof, at the interest rates set forth in the Series Certificate.
 The Bonds are subject to redemption prior to maturity as stated therein.
 Principal of the Bonds is payable by presentation and surrender thereof at the principal corporate trust office of TD Bank, National Association, Cherry Hill, New Jersey (the "Trustee" and "Paying Agent").
 Except as set forth below regarding payments made to Cede & Co., interest on the Bonds is payable by check or draft of the Paying Agent mailed to each registered owner of the Bonds at the address of such registered owner shown on the registration books maintained by the Trustee, in its capacity as registrar, as of the first (1st) day next preceding each Interest Payment Date.